bekhruzbekRakhmonov/beda_top_bot/README.md

 ![Beda Top Chatbot](https://agent-bot-front.vercel.app/product1.png)
 *Beda Top AI Chatbot - Get instant assistance and property recommendations*

----

-## Test Credentials

-To quickly explore the Beda Top Agent portal, you can use the following test credentials:

-- **Email:** test@mail.com
-- **Password:** test

-Please note that this is a test account with limited functionality.
-For full access, please contact our support team to set up your own account.

----

 ## Table of Contents
 1. [Overview](#overview)